Brown-University-Library/geodata_usgovt_backup/README.md

 Each folder is named for an agency and dataset, and contain:

-- A Python script that was written to download data
+- A script that was written to download data
 - Subfolder(s) containing datasets, date-stamped to indicate download date

-Each download instance contains:
+Most download instances contain:

 - Datasets, documentation, and summary reports hosted on a specific webpage
 - _METADATA-datestamp.txt has basic information about the download